 How to Set Up a California Living Trust

 Setting up a California Living Trust involves key decisions regarding trust type, trustee assignment, and asset transfer.
-Below, the process gets elaborated at each stage, equipping readers with essential knowledge to execute the setup.
+Below, the process is elaborated at each stage, equipping readers with essential knowledge to execute the setup.

 Deciding the Type of Trust

 One’s first step involves deciding which type of trust suits their specific circumstances.
 Two primary types dominate in California: the single trust and the joint trust.
-A single trust, established by an individual, encompasses only that person’s assets.
+A single trust established by an individual encompasses only that person’s assets.
 Examples include personal belongings, individual bank accounts, and real estate property owned solely by the grantor.
 On the contrary, a joint trust, often set up by married couples or registered domestic partners, comprises jointly held assets, such as a shared residence or joint bank accounts.

 Assigning a Trustee for the Trust